Fact: it just doesn’t make sense to drink and drive! By drink driving, you risk your life, those of your passengers, and others on the road.

-The term “it will be OK, I’m only going down the road” could not be less true.
-A very large portion of all drink drive related crashes happen within three miles of the start of the journey.
+The term “it will be OK, I’m only going down the road” could not be less right.
+A substantial portion of all drink drive related crashes happen within three miles of the start of the journey.

-- 35 Microgrammes of alcohol per 100 millilitres of breath.
+- 35 Microgrammes alcohol per 100 millilitres of breath.

-- 80 Milligrammes of alcohol in 100 millilitres of blood.
+- 80 Milligrammes alcohol in 100 millilitres of blood.

 - 107 Milligrammes of alcohol per 100 millilitres of urine.

-It simply depends on so many factors, including:
+It merely depends on so many factors, including: